Freehold NJ — Professional Fence Installation Since 2010

 We have worked in both Freehold Borough and Freehold Township since 2010.
 We understand the Borough's historic preservation requirements and the Township's agricultural zoning allowances.
 Whether you need 50 feet of decorative picket for a Borough front yard or 2,000 feet of post-and-board for a Township horse farm, we deliver the same all-inclusive pricing and professional installation.
 Call (732) 400-5426 for a free estimate.

-How Do Freehold's Agricultural Roots, Dense Borough Neighborhoods, and Expanding Residential Suburbs Require Three Different Fencing Approaches?
+Freehold's Agricultural Roots, Dense Borough, and Expanding Suburbs Require Three Different Fencing Approaches

 Historic preservation rules in Freehold Borough can restrict modern fence styles.
 Properties within or adjacent to the Borough's historic districts may face requirements regarding fence materials, heights, and designs.
 A six-foot solid vinyl panel may not be appropriate for a Victorian-era home on a designated historic street.
 We research these restrictions during the estimate phase and recommend period-appropriate options — decorative picket, ornamental iron, or wood fencing that respects the Borough's architectural character.